What Are Hybrid Occupational Therapy Programs?

 Weekend programs are longer in duration (generally at least three years) but are a good option for people with families that can’t afford to just stop working their jobs.

 While there’s no getting around those full-time rotations, they are crucial for your OT education.
-I learned more in my Level II’s than I learned in all of my coursework, whether it was in class or online.
+I learned more in my Level II rotations than I learned in all of my coursework, whether it was in class or online.

 Every accredited OT program will cover the basic knowledge and entry skill sets you’ll need before you start practicing – whether it is hybrid or full time.

-No matter the program you choose, when you graduate you’ll feel like you hardly know anything and will learn the important things your first few years of work.
+No matter what type of program you choose, when you graduate you’ll feel like you hardly know anything and will learn the important things your first few years of work.
 As long as your OT program is accredited, it will get you to your end goal of being an occupational therapist.

-If you haven’t already found a list of hybrid programs, AOTA has a PDF of all programs that incorporate a percentage of their coursework online.
+If you haven’t already compiled a list of hybrid OT programs and are interested in attending one, AOTA has a list of accredited programs here.
+Just type the search term “hybrid” into it and it will categorize the programs that incorporate a percentage of their coursework online.

 Do you have anything to add on your experience with hybrid occupational therapy programs?
 Do you have any questions about them?
 If so, let us know in the comments below!